 - Once the video is playing, opening another app or locking your screen will cause the video to stop.
 That's when the trickery comes in.
 Swipe to the music player and press play on the audio controls.

 - Now, the video will continue to play even if you switch apps and lock the screen.

 Let us know in the comments if you know of any other ways to listen to YouTube with the screen off.

-This article was last updated on January 20, 2021, with new information.
+This article was last updated in August 2021 with new information.
 Older comments have been retained.